AlbrechtL/welle.io/README.GUI_2.md

 -G the gain to be applied on the device, in the range from 1 ..
 100.

+-A the output channel, again as with the program name, a prefix of the name suffices.

 Important:
 _________
 For each of the parameters there is a default.
 Any setting of a parameter